-After her last Stax recording in 1971, Thomas slipped into relative obscurity when compared to her 1960s musical heyday.
+After her last Stax recording in 1971, Thomas slipped into relative obscurity compared to her 1960s musical heyday.
 In 1991, she appeared with her father at the Porretta Terme Soul Festival.
-In 1993, Thomas was awarded the prestigious Pioneer Award, from the Rhythm & Blues Foundation.
+In 1993, Thomas was awarded the prestigious Pioneer Award from the Rhythm & Blues Foundation.
 She was also featured in the 2003 documentary Only the Strong Survive.
-She was featured in a 1994 compilation of her greatest hits, a 2002 live recording of a Memphis performance and the 2007 release Live at the Bohemian Caverns in Washington, D.C., a long-lost live recording of Thomas in 1967.
+She was featured in a 1994 compilation of her greatest hits, a 2002 live recording of a Memphis performance, and the 2007 release Live at the Bohemian Caverns in Washington, D.C., a long-lost live recording of Thomas in 1967.

-She would also occasionally tour during the 1980s and became heavily involved in the “Artists in the Schools” program that provided Memphis schoolchildren with access to successful artists.
+She would also occasionally tour during the 1980s and became heavily involved in the “Artists in the Schools” program that gave Memphis schoolchildren access to successful artists.
 These workshops were organized to talk to teenagers about music, performing arts, and drug abuse.
 Her biggest influence was her father.
 Musically, Thomas was inspired by Jackie Wilson and Brenda Lee.